 In July of 1878, Eleazer Sherman remarried, to Mary Louisa (Perkins) Thayer, the widow of Edmund D. Thayer.
 After their marriage, they lived at 148 Marlborough.

 Eleazer Sherman died in February of 1881.
-Mary Sherman continued to live at 148 Marlborough in 1888.
-The Heirs of E. C. Sherman are shown as the owners on the 1888 Bromley map.
+Mary Sherman continued to live at 148 Marlborough during the 1888-1889 winter season, but moved thereafter to Cambridge.

 Franklin Dexter was a physician and professor at Harvard Medical School.

 On March 20, 1897, he transferred the property into his wife’s name.